coveo/source.coveo.com/_posts/2016-12-08-setup-webpack-for-multiple-dependent-project.md

 {% endhighlight %}

-We simply add a listener on the `done` event of the compiler, which then run the `link.externally.js` script.
+We simply add a listener on the `done` event of the compiler, which then runs the `link.externally.js` script.

-We debounced it, to guard against weird fringe case(s) where a developer could hit save extremely quickly in his editor, and produce an incomplete or incoherent bundle.
+We debounced it, to guard against weird fringe case(s) where a developer could hit save extremely quickly in their editor, and produce an incomplete or incoherent bundle.

 The debounced function is a hack, because we could not figure out what exactly was happening with the dev server compiler in those situations.
 The hack works well enough though, and has stayed so far in our build process!